genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 startProcess processName [--hostname <[host names]>] [--dump]
 ```

-`processName` is name of the process that you want to start.
+`processName` is the name of the process that you want to start.

 | Argument                   | Argument long name                          | Mandatory | Description                                                                                                                                                                                         | Restricted values |
 |----------------------------|---------------------------------------------|-----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|